core-infra-svcs/dashboard-api-go/client/docs/InlineObject259.md

 `func (o *InlineObject259) HasInterface() bool`

 HasInterface returns a boolean if a field has been set.

+### GetAdvanced

+`func (o *InlineObject259) GetAdvanced() OrganizationsOrganizationIdDevicesPacketCaptureCapturesAdvanced`

+GetAdvanced returns the Advanced field if non-nil, zero value otherwise.

+### GetAdvancedOk

+`func (o *InlineObject259) GetAdvancedOk() (*OrganizationsOrganizationIdDevicesPacketCaptureCapturesAdvanced, bool)`

+GetAdvancedOk returns a tuple with the Advanced field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdvanced

+`func (o *InlineObject259) SetAdvanced(v OrganizationsOrganizationIdDevicesPacketCaptureCapturesAdvanced)`

+SetAdvanced sets Advanced field to given value.

+### HasAdvanced

+`func (o *InlineObject259) HasAdvanced() bool`

+HasAdvanced returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)